 In our award winning student clinic, you can receive acupuncture treatments from AOMA student interns under the supervision of a licensed acupuncturist.
-Students see a wide range of health conditions including but not limited to:
+Students see a wide range of health conditions that includes but are not limited to:

 - Pain management